-Ratification of the appointment of FORVIS, LLP to serve as independent registered public accountants of the Company for 2023 will be approved if the number of votes properly cast favoring ratification exceeds the number of votes cast opposing ratification.
+Ratification of the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2021 will be approved if the votes properly cast favoring ratification exceed the votes cast opposing ratification.

-Shares covered by abstentions and broker non-votes, while counted for purposes of determining the presence of a quorum at the Annual Meeting, are not considered to be affirmative or negative votes for purposes of Proposal One.
+Shares covered by abstentions and broker non-votes, while counted for purposes of determining the presence of a quorum at the Annual Meeting, are not considered to be affirmative or negative votes.
 Abstentions and broker non-votes will have no effect upon the election of a nominee for director, so long as such nominee receives any affirmative votes.

-A copy of the Company's Annual Report for the year-ended December 31, 2022, is enclosed herewith.
+A copy of the Company's Annual Report for the year-ended December 26, 2020, is enclosed herewith.